How fast should it go? The wrong question entirely.

 Furthermore, silence provides punctuation.
 Just as in music, a rest in the score is not an absence of intention but a deliberate space where something vital occurs—reflection, hesitation, or realization.
 In combat, silence can follow a missed blow, a failed attack, or an unexpected act of mercy, allowing the audience to absorb the significance of what just occurred.

-In rehearsal and performance, actors and directors should treat silence as an integral beat, choreographed as carefully as any parry or strike.
-The rhythm of a fight, therefore, is not merely a measure of action—it is the dance of sound and silence, of movement and stillness, that makes a staged battle truly alive.
+In rehearsal and performance, actors and directors should treat silence—and breath—as integral beats, choreographed as carefully as any parry or strike.
+The rhythm of a fight, therefore, is not merely a measure of action—it is the dance of sound and silence, of movement, stillness, and breath, that makes a staged battle truly alive.